New bounds on the anti-Ramsey numbers of star graphs: Graphs with a -factor

-In this section, we derive some useful bounds for graphs with perfect matching.
-The proofs here also help to illustrate key ideas in simpler setting, which will be extended further in the proof of Theorem \ref{thm:main}.
+In this section, we first derive an upper bound for $ar(G,K_{1,q+1})$, where $q\geq 2$.
+As a consequence, we obtain some useful bounds for the approximation guarantee of the sub-factor based algorithm, when it is applied to graphs with a $(q-1)$-factor.
+The proofs here also help to illustrate key ideas in a simpler setting, which will be extended further in the upcoming sections.